 If you have any type of boat or personal watercraft, you should have a specific boat insurance policy that provides property and liability coverage.
 You can often get a boat insurance policy from the same insurance company that you use for your homeowners’ or car insurance, although there are insurers that specialize only in boat insurance.

 Who is operating the boat?

 Whether or not your loss is covered by insurance may depend on who is involved in the accident.
 Before you get out on the water, or allow another person to borrow or operate your boat, you should be clear on who is covered by your insurance policy to operate the boat.
 Another person may not be insured to operate your boat, or the insurance coverage may be limited, even if that person has your permission to operate the boat.

 Some insurance policies (both homeowners’ and boating insurance) have restrictions, such as minimum age restrictions, on the people insured to operate the boat.
-When you are insuring your boat or reviewing the terms of your current insurance policy, you should ensure that anyone operating the boat complies with these restrictions.
-You must also be in compliance with local laws and regulations.
-In Delaware, it is illegal for anyone under 14 years of age to operate a personal watercraft on Delaware waters, and boat operators aged 14 and 15 must have an adult on board with them.
+When insuring your boat or reviewing your current insurance policy terms, you should ensure that anyone operating the boat complies with these restrictions.
+You must also comply with local laws and regulations.
+In Delaware, it is illegal for anyone under 14 to operate a personal watercraft on Delaware waters, and boat operators aged 14 and 15 must have an adult on board with them.